institutional access

 Assam CM Himanta Biswa Sarma Issues ‘Shoot-at-Sight’ Orders in Dhubri, Claims 'Active Group Intends to Damage Temples'

-• On June 13, 2025, the head of Assam's government authorized a shoot-at-sight order in Dhubri town to curb rising communal unrest.
+• On June 13, 2025, the head of Assam’s government authorized shoot-on-sight orders in Dhubri town to address rising communal unrest.

 Insights by Ground AI